OmniPrism: Learning Disentangled Visual Concept for Image Generation

 \section{Abstract}

 Creative visual concept generation often draws inspiration from specific concepts in a reference image to produce relevant outcomes.
-However, existing methods are typically constrained to single-dimensional concept generation and difficult to simply apply to concepts of other dimensions, or are easily disrupted by irrelevant concepts in multi-aspect concept scenarios, leading to concept confusion and hindering creative generation.
-To address this, we propose \textbf{OmniPrism}\footnote{\textbf{OmniPrism} is inspired by the way a prism disperses light into its component, analogous to how we disentangle concepts from an image.\\ \\ $\dagger$ Project Lead ~~ \textsuperscript{\Letter} Corresponding Author}, a visual concept disentangling approach for creative image generation.
-Our method learns disentangled concept representations guided by natural language and trains a diffusion model to incorporate these concepts.
+However, existing methods are either constrained to single-dimensional concept generation and difficult to simply apply to concepts of other dimensions, or are easily disturbed by irrelevant concepts in multi-dimensional concept generation, resulting in concept leakage.
+To address these problems, we propose \textbf{OmniPrism} a visual concept disentangling approach for disentangled multi-dimension visual concept generation.
 We utilize the rich semantic space of a multimodal extractor to disentangle images into orthogonal concept dimension (e.g., content, style, layout) driven by language and learning these concept representations via contrastive orthogonal disentangled (COD) in diffusion models.
-To focus on the target concept during training, we construct the first paired concept disentangled dataset (PCD-200K), where each pair shares the same concept such as content, style, and composition.
-We learn disentangled concept representations through our contrastive orthogonal disentangled (COD) training pipeline, which are then injected into additional diffusion cross-attention layers for generation.
-A set of block embeddings is designed to adapt each block's concept domain in the diffusion models.
+To focus on the target concept during training, we construct the first paired concept disentangled dataset (PCD-200K), where each pair shares the same target concept and other irrelevant concepts.
+And a set of block embeddings is designed to adapt each diffusion block's concept domain to achieve better concept consistency.
 Extensive experiments demonstrate that our method can generate high-quality, concept-disentangled results with high fidelity to text prompts and desired concepts, promoted the development of creative visual concept generation.